 Navitas has invested its time and effort to carefully develop its proprietary GaN IC chips for power electronics and semiconductor applications.
 Our experienced teams around the world have made GaN adoption a reality as many end customers in different end markets start to realize the true potential of our GaN power ICs.
 In order to protect our market leadership in GaN ICs, we continually look to innovate and improve our GaN ICs, to achieve greater efficiency, integration and speed at lower costs.
 We evaluate various complementary technologies, look to improve our PDK and hope to keep introducing newer generations of GaN technology.
+In 2022, Navitas acquired GeneSiC Semiconductor (USA) for SiC MOSFETs and diodes with plans to accelerate research and development and adoption of the expansive GeneSiC SiC portfolio.
 Navitas' research and development activities are located primarily in the U.S., China and Taiwan.